 ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-Head and neck cancers account for about 3% to 5% of all cancers in the United States.
-This year, an estimated 53,640 people (39,300 men and 14,340 women) will develop head and neck cancers.
-It is estimated that 11,520 deaths (8,360 men and 3,160 women) will occur this year.
+Head and neck cancer accounts for about 3% of all cancers in the United States.
+This year, an estimated 61,760 people (45,330 men and 16,430 women) will develop head and neck cancer.

 Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2016, and the National Cancer Institute.

 The next section in this guide is Risk Factors and Prevention .
 It explains what factors may increase the chance of developing this type of cancer and ways to help reduce your risk.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.